bariscanyeksin/supertrend_telegram_bot/README.md

-# supertrend_telegram_bot
-This bot can sends Supertrend signals of selected crypto/stock symbols as a Telegram message
+⚠️ First of all this project and the bot created after this project just doesn't include any financial advice.
+The bot created after this project just scan selected crypto/stock symbols for Supertrend indicator and send signals as a Telegram message.

 In this project there is two different Python scripts for crypto market and stock market.
 You can use which one you want to work with.

 USAGE: